Tarab-Imam/cprogram/README.md

 # Cprogram
-It is going to be my first program in C.
+It's going to be my first program in C.